sancho2/FretBoard_Aide/README.md

   - In both NoteBrowser and ScaleBrowser the notes are presented at the top as a set of 12 buttons.
 These can be pressed via mouse or by hotkeys.
     - The hot keys for the natural notes are a, b, c, d, e, f, g.
 The hotkeys for the sharp notes are <shift> + a, b, c, d, e, f, g
 There are going to be lots of issues at present but these I already know of:
-- Exit button doesn't work in any but the main menu
+- Exit button doesn't work in any but the main menu (Press escape to back out of anywhere in the program)
 - Scale buttons don't react to mouse clicks
 - Pattern buttons don't react to mouse clicks